Braante/Groupie-Tracker/README.md

 The filters : "*Creation Date*" and "*First Album Date*" can be disabled by the checkbox before them.
 The filters must be applied by clicking on the "*filter*" button at the right of filters.
 After that, the page is refreshed by displaying only the corresponding groups.
-When filter applied, a "Back to Main Page" button is available to reset the filters and display all the groups.
+Like Research Bar, when filter applied, a "Back to Main Page" button is available to reset the filters and display all the groups.

 - ### Visualizations:
 This bonus is a global improvement and optimization for all webpages.